-can be considered as an agent interacting with the complex environment.
+Unlike previous solutions, a generic learning-based framework DataBot+ is proposed, which automatically optimizes the data placement policy with no need for future dynamic information.
+The investigated data placement problem can be considered as a finite Markov Decision Process (FMDP) as (1) the number of nodes for data storage is limited; (2) each data placement action is independent, and the performance only depends on the current states and placement decisions.
+Hence, the model-free Q-learning, which is proven to find the optimal action-selection policy for any given FMDP [15], is used in this work.
+DataBot+ can be considered as an agent interacting with the complex environment.
 This agent selects the storage locations of data items and collects the feedback from the environment, including the current state of request patterns, network conditions, and the resultant end-to-end performance metrics (e.g., the read/write and analytical latencies) due to these actions.
 Data items with short task execution duration are assigned with higher priorities to optimize the data movement latency, such that the user-experienced latency can be reduced.
-Through trials and feedbacks, DataBot+ learns the optimal storage locations of data items.
+Through trials and feedback, DataBot+ learns the optimal storage locations of data items.

 Although as a promising technique, Q-learning may suffer from the curse of dimensionality and the consequently slow convergence with the increasing scale of state/action space.
-Therefore, a neural network (NN) is maintained in the learning-based framework, approximating to the optimal results with high efficiency and accuracy.
+Therefore, a neural network (NN) is maintained in the learning-based framework, approximating the optimal results with high efficiency and accuracy.
 Given the current state information as input, NN learns to output the expected rewards of data placement actions.
-The resultant data read/write and analytical latencies are then utilized as rewards to train the recurrent model, outputting better data placement policies over time.
+The resultant data read/ write and analytical latencies are then utilized as rewards to train the recurrent model, outputting better data placement policies over time.